H.R. 5476: Preparing And Retaining All (PARA) Educators Act

 2

-Grant funds can support mentoring, professional development, and credentials in special education, English learner instruction, advanced paraeducator roles, and teaching.
+Funds can support mentoring, induction, and professional development, plus credentials in special education, English learner instruction, advanced paraeducator roles, or full teaching certification.

 3